 Everything You Think You Know About LTHR is Wrong

-Since APEX Coaching first partnered with The Sufferfest we have continued to refine our training philosophy.
-Some of this has been in response to feedback and questions from the close-knit community of Sufferlandrians toiling tirelessly in their torture chambers and Embassies around the world.
-A common question from those concerned about maximising their Return on Suffering is how best to set up heart rate training zones based on Lactate Threshold Heart Rate (LTHR)
+A common question from those concerned about maximising the benefits from their training is how best to set up heart rate training zones based on Lactate Threshold Heart Rate (LTHR)

 What is LTHR and How do you Use it?

 First let's define what exactly Lactate Threshold Heart Rate is, and why it is useful.
 If you were to do a sustained, maximal, one-hour effort your average heart rate during that effort is your LTHR.
 Just like maximum heart rate, LTHR can vary widely from person to person.
 Knowing your particular LTHR is vital if you want to get the most benefit out of your workouts.
 The key to maximising your training is to make sure you are Suffering at the correct intensities for the correct amount of time.
 Knowing your LTHR will allow you to tailor your training zones to your specific heart rate and maximise your Return on Suffering.